greenrd/topgit/README.md

 Show overview of all TopGit-tracked topic branches and their up-to-date status:
-- '>' marks the current topic branch;
+- `>` marks the current topic branch;
-- '0' indicates that it introduces no changes of its own;
+- `0` indicates that it introduces no changes of its own;
-- 'l'/'r' indicates respectively whether it is local-only or has a remote mate;
+- `l`/`r` indicates respectively whether it is local-only or has a remote mate;
-- 'L'/'R' indicates respectively if it is ahead or out-of-date with respect to its remote mate;
+- `L`/`R` indicates respectively if it is ahead or out-of-date with respect to its remote mate;
-- 'D' indicates that it is out-of-date with respect to its dependencies;
+- `D` indicates that it is out-of-date with respect to its dependencies;
-- '!' indicates that it has missing dependencies (even if they are recursive ones);
+- `!` indicates that it has missing dependencies (even if they are recursive ones);
-- 'B' indicates that it is out-of-date with respect to its base.
+- `B` indicates that it is out-of-date with respect to its base.

-This can take a long time to accurately determine all the relevant information about each branch; you can pass '-t' to get just a terse list of topic branch names quickly.
-Alternately, you can pass '--graphviz' to get a dot-suitable output to draw a dependency graph between the topic branches.
+This can take a long time to accurately determine all the relevant information about each branch; you can pass `-t` to get just a terse list of topic branch names quickly.
+Alternately, you can pass `--graphviz` to get a dot-suitable output to draw a dependency graph between the topic branches.

-You can also use the '--sort' option to sort the branches using a topological sort.
+You can also use the `--sort` option to sort the branches using a topological sort.
 This is especially useful if each TopGit-tracked topic branch depends on a single parent branch, since it will then print the branches in the dependency order.